cplmakerlab/cplmakerlab.github.io/_guides/how-to-make-a-wood-carving-with-a-cnc-mill.md

 ### Step 5: Create your design

-&nbsp;

 ![](uploads/how-to-make-a-wood-carving-with-a-cnc-mill/easel-shapes.png){: width="1277" height="603"}

 To create your design, use the left toolbar to add text and other shapes to your workspace.
-You can drag, reposition, resize, group, and ungroup shapes.
+You can drag, reposition, resize, rotate, group, and ungroup shapes.
 When a shape is selected, you can change the depth of the cut – move the slider up for a shallow carve or move the slider down for a deep carve that can cut all the way through the material.

 When you add a shape to the workspace, you'll see a preview on the right with how it will look.
-If a cut doesn't look how you expect, try selecting the shape and changing the cut path.
-A pocket will cut out all the material inside of a shape, while cut path cuts an outline of the shape.
-Sometimes you'll find see parts of your shape missing in the preview – this is most likely because the machine bit diameter is too large to cut out fine details of the shape.
+If a cut doesn't look right, try selecting the shape and changing the type of cut.
+A *pocket* will cut out the inside of a shape, while *cut path* follows the outline of the shape.
+If you see parts of your shape missing in the preview, it is most likely because the bit diameter is too large to cut out fine details of the shape.
+Try increasing the size of the shape or select a smaller bit.

 You can also import custom shapes as an SVG file.
 To do that, go to File &gt; Import SVG.
 Once imported, you can drag, reposition, and change the cut depth just like with Easel shapes.
-This allows you to use Inkscape's powerful vector editing tools to create complex shapes, which would be harder to do in Easel.
+This allows you to use Inkscape's powerful vector editing tools to create complex designs.

-Lastly, it is possible to overlap shapes that have different cut depths.
+Lastly, it is possible to overlap shapes and give them different cut depths.
 However, the way the machine cuts overlapping shapes depends on the order that the shapes are stacked.
-If you right click on a shape, you can send a shape forward or backward to change which shape gets priority during a cut.
+If you right click on a shape, you can send a shape forward or backward to change which shape maintains priority during a cut.
 As you change the stacking order, the preview will update to show you how the final result will look.
+Use the preview to tweak the settings until things look correct.

+### Step 6: Carve\!

+Double check again the size of your bit and the position of your clamps to avoid collisions.
+Reposition so the design does not overlap with any clamps.
+Remember, the machine can't detect the clamps and will run right into them\!

+In the lower right of the preview window, click Simulate to get an estimate of how long your carve will take.
+The simulation will show the tool path, and provide a time estimate.
+You can press the play button or drag the simulation slider to see exactly how the machine will move.
+If you have deep cuts or use a small bit diameter, it will take longer to mill.

+If everything looks good, click the CARVE button in the top right and follow the instructions.
+It will ask you to confirm settings, and then being cutting.

+### What's next?

+Hopefully now you understand the basics of CNC milling\!
+Looking for project ideas?&nbsp; Try carving a monogram, woodblock print, coaster, or topographical map.
+You can touch up your piece by painting it or finishing the wood with a clear coat.

+If you are interested in learning more about CNC milling, we recommend watching [Carving Bits 201: Feeds, Speeds, and V-Bits](https://www.inventables.com/projects/carving-bits-201-feeds-speeds-and-v-bits){: target="_blank" rel="noopener"}.
+This will discuss some of the more advanced settings when using a CNC milling machine.

+&nbsp;

+&nbsp;

+&nbsp;

 &nbsp;